jkimlab/TAMA/README.md

 * Running TAMA with example datasets and the integrated TAMA database

         bash Run_TAMA.cmd.sh

         * Before running this command, you have to set the integrated TAMA database.
         * How to set the integrated TAMA database is described above.
+        * (Please check!)
+This requires more than 155GB of memory.
+          (Loading database for CLARK: approximately 155GB, Kraken: approximately 184GB)

 * Options of running TAMA